Lilli Komurek

 Lilli Komurek is an EMC musical theater actor, singer, and dancer based in central New York.

-Lilli has performed with Syracuse Stage, The Rev, Hangar Theatre, Cortland Repertory Theater, Redhouse Arts Center, and recently made her Feinstein’s/54 Below debut.
+Lilli has performed with Syracuse Stage, The REV, Hangar Theatre, Cortland Repertory Theater, Redhouse Arts Center, and Feinstein’s/54 Below.
 She originated the role of Joss in the Original Cast Recording of Love is Love is Love: The Musical and has been named Best Supporting Actress in a Professional Theatre Production (BroadwayWorld), Best Actress in a Musical (Syracuse Area Live Theater Award), and “Central New York theatrical MVP” (Post-Standard).
-Favorite performances include Sandra Bloom in Big Fish, the Baker’s Wife in Into the Woods, Adelaide in Guys and Dolls, Trina in Falsettos, Mother Superior in Sister Act, Angela in The Honky Tonk Angels, and Woman 1 in Songs for a New World.
+Favorite performances include Sandra Bloom in Big Fish, the Baker’s Wife in Into the Woods, Adelaide in Guys and Dolls, Trina in Falsettos, Mother Superior in Sister Act, Helen Hubbard in Murder on the Orient Express, Jean Ann Ryan in Bandstand, Betty/Eleanor/Irene in Footloose, Angela in The Honky Tonk Angels, Lily in The Secret Garden, and Woman 1 in Songs for a New World.

 Lilli is also an award-winning director and choreographer.
 She lives with her husband and two children in their 200-year-old farmhouse where her garden is overtaken by bindweed whenever she’s working on her latest project.